 In 2015, the City of Bellingham launched the We Scoop campaign to educate dog owners who live in the Squalicum Watershed about the impacts of dog poop and its proper disposal.
 The project reached neighborhoods in the lower Squalicum Watershed — Birchwood, Columbia, and Cornwall Park.

 In 2016, RE Sources launched the Squalicum Clean Water Project in collaboration with the City of Bellingham.
 The project connected with neighborhoods in the upper Squalicum Watershed — Cordata, Meridian, King Mountain, Irongate and Barkley.

 - Inform people about the high levels of fecal coliform in Squalicum Creek, and one of its primary sources: dog poop.

 - Educate community members on proper and timely disposal of dog poop on trails, in parks, and at home.

 - Motivate people to share their knowledge and inform others about the issue.

-Nearly 200 people in Bellingham and Whatcom County signed the Poop Pledge, promising to always pick up, bag, and throw away their dog’s poop, whether in parks, on trails, or at home.
+- 200 people signed the Poop Pledge.
+People pledged to always pick up, bag, and throw away their dog’s poop, whether in parks, on trails, or at home.
 By taking the pledge, each participant did their own small part to help keep our beaches and parks safe to play in — from their own backyards.

-In July and August, we hosted 10 Poop Patrol events at four parks in the Squalicum Watershed: Cornwall Park, Little Squalicum Park, Squalicum Dog Park, and Broadway Park.
-We flagged more than 700 PILES of dog poop during these Poop Patrol events.
-We used the flags to illustrate the widespread problem of poor poop pickup practices, and as a conversation starter to educate dog owners who may not realize the harmful impact of their dog’s poop on the environment.
+- 10 Poop Patrol events at four parks in the Squalicum Watershed: Cornwall Park, Little Squalicum Park, Squalicum Dog Park, and Broadway Park.
+More than 700 PILES of dog poop were flagged during these Poop Patrol events, illustrating the widespread problem of poor poop pickup practices.